pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Some work as separate Apps,
 some work partly inside a Terminal App and launch another App on the side.
+The Window for the App on the side can easily randomly end up buried beneath other Windows, look out for that failure mode.
 If you can find a Turtle Logo more available than ours, we'd be curious to hear it.
 Our Turtle Logo works well inside all the Terminal Apps, so far as we know to date